Herodotus and the Garamentes.

 Reconstruction of a Garamantian chariot.

 The Garamantes initially inhabited a hilltop capital called Zinchera, which looked out over the Wadi Al-Ajal valley.
-The earliest dating for this is 900 BCE and up until the 1st century CE it offered a well defended position if needed.
-Activity in the valley increased with the later capital, Garama, being built in the 4th century BCE and this later became the capital.
+The earliest dating for this is 900 BC and up until the 1st century AD it offered a well defended position if needed.
+Activity in the valley increased with the later capital, Garama, being built in the 4th century BC and this later became the capital.

-The rise of the Garamantes came in the latter few centuries of the first millenium BCE and is linked to a technology which changed everything.
+The rise of the Garamantes came in the latter few centuries of the first millenium BC and is linked to a technology which changed everything.

 The Qanat or Foggara.

 It was hard work and required large amounts of manpower.
-Here we might link in with Herodotus’ comment on the cave dweller peoples who were hunted.
+Here we might link in with Herodotus’ comment on those who were hunted.
 Perhaps these weren’t caught to sell as slaves but were used to dig the foggara complex which grew and grew.
 Aerial photography across a 106 km stretch of land revealed approximately 530 foggaras (100 of these had tributary branches).
 It was a huge engineering feat.
-The dating of the foggaras is debated, it’s certain that they were in use by 400 CE.
-The earliest date of their construction is thought to be around the 2nd and 1st centuries BCE
+The dating of the foggaras is debated, it’s certain that they were in use by 400 AD.
+The earliest date of their construction is thought to be around the 2nd and 1st centuries BC

 The availability of water had obvious bonuses; it allowed the Garamante settlements in the valley to increase.
 Crops such as dates, olives and wheat were grown and these didn’t just support the local population, they offered a cash crop which could be exported.
 The location of the Garamantes sat on the vibrant commercial trade route.
 Indeed, Herodotus’ reference to the Garamantes was couched within a description of the various peoples and settlements which had grown up along the network of trading routes.